eacooper/onoff/README.md

 %       image pixel
 %
 %
-% Note that image pixel values are assumed to be linear with world light
+% Note that image element values are assumed to be linear with world light
 % intensity.
 This means that loading an image file directly from a camera
 % will likely produce spurious predictions due to nonlinearities introduced in
 % the image encoding.
 Loading a bitmap that has been designed for display
-% on a linearized monitor, however, should produce meaningful predictions.
+% on a linearized monitor via a LUT, however, should produce meaningful
+% predictions.
+File types can be anything that MATLAB's imread can handle,
+% as well as .mat files containing a single variable that is a matrix
+% containing the image.
+Images of matrices containing 3 channels will be
+% assumed to be RGB and a luminance conversion will be applied.
 %
 % For convenience, the auxillary load_images function can handle images that
 % come from the Van Hateren Natural Image Dataset